 Industrial chic meets achingly hip in this eco-aware boutique hotel a short stroll from the Monastiraki flea market.
-Housed in a 1930s building that has served as a foundry, printing house and cultural centre, a striking facade stitched with vertical gardens conceals 12 vast apartments where original features – including bare brick walls, high ceilings, vintage record players and cast-iron furnaces – cosy up with state-of-the-art Coco-Mat bedding, bean bag floor cushions and vintage furniture.
-An edgy after-dark music scene in the surrounding streets is the icing on the top of this stylish designer hotel’s cake.
+Housed in a 1930s building that has served as a foundry, printing house and cultural centre, the hotel’s striking facade stitched with vertical gardens conceals 12 vast apartments.
+Original features – including bare brick walls, high ceilings, vintage record players and cast-iron furnaces – cosy up with state-of-the-art Coco-Mat bedding, bean bag floor cushions and vintage furniture.
+An edgy, after-dark music scene in the surrounding streets is the icing on the top of this stylish designer hotel’s cake.

-It’s impossible to speak of Athens’ best hotels without mentioning Neoclassical grand dame Hotel Grande Bretagne, where Hollywood stars rub shoulders with heads of state.
-One of the city’s most venerable (and visible) landmarks, this swish crash pad standing opposite pom-pom-slippered Houses of Parliament guards on Syntagma Square opened its doors back in 1874.
-Nowadays, the stained-glass ceilings, antiques and oil paintings provide the spectacular backdrop for a plush, modern hotel where first-class facilities include a seventh-floor spa with herbal steam rooms, a serail mud chamber and a heated outdoor pool.
+It’s impossible to speak of the best hotels in Athens without mentioning neoclassical grande dame Hotel Grande Bretagne, where Hollywood stars rub shoulders with heads of state.
+One of the city’s most venerable – and visible – landmarks, this swish crash pad standing opposite pom-pom-slippered Houses of Parliament guards on Syntagma Square opened its doors back in 1874.
+Nowadays, the stained-glass ceilings, antiques and oil paintings provide the spectacular backdrop for a plush, modern hotel – where first-class facilities include a seventh-floor spa with herbal steam rooms, a serail mud chamber and a heated outdoor pool.

-This quirky, comfortable and budget-friendly B&B is housed in a Neoclassical mansion, named after owner John Consolas’ beloved grandmother.
+This quirky, comfortable and budget-friendly B&B is housed in a neoclassical mansion, and named after owner John Consolas’ beloved grandmother.
 It sits among Plaka’s labyrinth of pedestrian-friendly streets, which open on to tiny tree-shaded squares – offering glimpses of the Acropolis high above.
-The five studios, named for Alice’s favourite stars, have sheer white walls and vintage decor; the most notable is the Harry Belafonte suite with its Acropolis-view roof terrace.
+The five studios, named for Alice’s favourite stars, have sheer white walls and vintage decor – the most notable is the Harry Belafonte suite, with its Acropolis-view roof terrace.
 There’s also a cosy living room with plump sofas and a retro red TV, a well-equipped kitchen and free bikes for guests who want to cycle out to explore this lively area.

 Radiating out from main square Plateia Karaiskaki, the multicultural Metaxourgeio district is one of the best places in the city to find hip budget accommodation, along with Acropolis views.
-Housed in a beautifully renovated 19th-century abode, Athens Lotus Hotel is surrounded by cutting-edge art galleries and a raft of intriguing restaurants.
-The 31 single or double rooms and suites have beds by Coco-Mat – a Greek-run company specialising in eco-friendly mattresses – wooden parquet floors and powder-blue walls, and there’s an atmospheric cafe bar – recalling a retro Parisian bistro – serving tasty snacks.
+Housed in a beautifully renovated, 19th-century abode, Athens Lotus Hotel is surrounded by cutting-edge art galleries and a raft of intriguing restaurants.
+The 31 single or double rooms and suites have beds by Coco-Mat – a Greek-run company specialising in eco-friendly mattresses – wooden parquet floors and powder-blue walls.
+There’s also an atmospheric cafe bar – recalling a retro Parisian bistro – serving tasty snacks.

 While the budget-friendly, centrally located Phidias Piraeus Hotel is the ideal stopover before heading off on a ferry to one of the islands, it is also the place to experience the buzz that is coming to define Piraeus.
-Ten minutes’ stroll from the port, the standard rooms and spacious suites of this colourful modern guesthouse are within easy reach of Piraeus’s gritty, groovy Sunday flea market where haggling for everything from vinyl to vinegar is a must, whilst the Athenian port’s legendary bouzouki (stringed musical instrument) haunts are just a stone’s throw away.
+A 10-minute walk from the port, the standard rooms and spacious suites of this colourful modern guesthouse are within easy reach of Piraeus’s gritty, groovy Sunday flea market – where haggling for everything from vinyl to vinegar is a must – whilst the Athenian port’s legendary bouzouki (stringed musical instrument) haunts are just a stone’s throw away.